guardian/coding-exercises/README.md

 We also have [this repository](https://github.com/guardian/pairing-test-project) on GitHub with skeleton projects that can be used.

 ## Preparation for the interviewer
-Choose an exercise, checkout the [skeleton project repository](https://github.com/guardian/pairing-test-project), prepare your machine and setup up your IDE.
+Choose an exercise and ensure the candidate has cloned the [skeleton project repository](https://github.com/guardian/pairing-test-project) on their machine.

 Turn off notifications and other possible distractions for the candidate; an easy way to do this is to use a different browser profile and closing your work profile.

 Get some pen and paper in case the candidate (or you) need to draw anything.

-The developer manager for the role will collect the candidate from reception and bring them to your desk.

-Offer the candidate a drink.

 Explain what you’re going to be doing today.
 > This is the coding exercise stage of the interview process.
 We’ll spend about 45 - 60 minutes writing code to solve a problem.
 We’re not assessing you on your deep technical knowledge or your understanding of the standard library, we’re more interested in how you solve a problem.
 With that in mind, feel free to search online for anything, ask questions etc. It’s not about how far we get through the exercise.
+You will be required to submit your submission as a Gist or zip.

 ## Tips for the interviewer during the interview
 Provide guidance on where to start.
 For example, directory structure, where to add tests etc.